bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 |h2| Inverse Autoregressive Flows |h2e|

-Adding an inverse autoregressive flow to a variational autoencoder is as simple as (a) adding a bunch of IAF transforms after the latent variables :math:`z` (b) modifying the likelihood to account for the IAF transforms.
+Adding an inverse autoregressive flow (IAF) to a variational autoencoder is as simple as (a) adding a bunch of IAF transforms after the latent variables :math:`z` (b) modifying the likelihood to account for the IAF transforms.

-Figure 4 from [3] shows a depiction of add IAF transforms to a variational encoder.
+Figure 4 from [3] shows a depiction of adding several IAF transforms to a variational encoder.
-Two things to note: a context :math:`h` is additionally generated and the IAF step only involves multiplication and addition, not division and subtraction like in Equation 8.
+Two things to note: (1) a context :math:`h` is additionally generated, and (2) the IAF step only involves multiplication and addition, not division and subtraction like in Equation 8.
 I'll explain these two points as we work through the math below.

 .. figure:: /images/iaf2.png
   :alt: Autoregressive Transform